Kickstart Frequently Asked Questions (FAQs)

 - Work with a Kickstart ‘intermediary’ or ‘gateway’.
 This is what Kickstart UK is – a Kickstart gateway (supplied by Supplytrain CIC) that supports you through the application process, deals with Job Centre Plus on your behalf and delivers the mandatory employability support to each young person.
 To fund our service we keep £500 of the £1,500 grant allocated to supporting each young person in post.

 - Apply directly for funding.
 If you want to deliver the mandatory employability support yourself and have the time and energy to deal directly with government departments, this is the option for you.
-You will hold on to the whole £1,500 grant, but it is more difficult to be appoved for funding by going down this route, there are additional rules relating to the ratio of kickstarters your business can take and you must be able to evidence how you are using that setup and support funding.
+You will hold on to the whole £1,500 grant, but it is more difficult to be appoved for funding by going down this route 10% of vacancies are approved, compared to 92% through Kickstart UK).
+There are also stricter rules relating to the ratio of kickstarters your business can take and you must be able to evidence how you are using that setup and support funding.

 By choosing Kickstart UK as your Kickstart gateway we will do the admin work on your behalf, pass on up to a £1,000 grant funding and provide £500 worth of employability support to the young person before, during and after their placement.
 We think this is really good value for money, but do give us a call if you want to discuss your options.
 We are happy to help you to think it through.